UICRRL/HIL_toolkit/README.md

 # HIL Toolkit: Acquisition, estimation and optimization of human in the loop experiments
 Toolkit for human in the loop optimization

->**Warning**
-> This is a Fork of the repository [Prakyathkantharaju/HIL_toolkit](https://github.com/Prakyathkantharaju/HIL_toolkit).
-Please visit there for updated version.

 > **Note**
-> This is a part of an upcoming publication.
-Please use with caution.
+> This is a part of a publication: [DOI](10.1109/ACCESS.2023.3299873)
+>
-> The code is not fully tested.
-If you find any bugs please report them in discussion section or create an issue.
+> If you find any bugs, please report them in the discussion section or create an issue.

 ![Toolkit_overview](https://user-images.githubusercontent.com/34353557/207312898-9ce55dfa-1366-408c-98c1-ab69f434e131.jpg)